 Yet people disappoint him and compassion escapes him; with their physical social structures foreclosing, even family functions are fluttering in favor of the blue light of a digital existence (Why are WalMart touch-screen self-checkouts wrapped in plastic too?)
 And these people, your own families–those who find themselves without identity and filled with the most fear–are informing themselves primarily through a disproportionate amount of media consumption–News Networks, Netflix.
 What season of Ozark are you on?
 Sanctity is lost, minds are hollow.
 “Tom Hanks, give us our orders.”

 We need public crises to inform us what to do, fill us with a Cultural Script.
 Catastrophe is a catalyst for morality.
-Can a nervous system solely dependent upon a media broadcast possess the threshold of self-awareness required to develop self-governance?
+Can a nervous system solely dependent upon a media broadcast to form a threshold of self-awareness required to develop self-governance?
 I doubt local or national governments want you to recognize you have that choice.

 When Jared left football, he left an identity, an IP address within a social network of understanding where he stood.
 That’s when he realized his social media profile produced a stronger signal than did his physical existence.
 No practice, no weight sessions, no Sunday fight.
 The actions required of a professional athlete informed him of his personality more than anything else in the world.
 When those stop, crisis walks in.
 When we’re not running into each other we lose a mechanism of identity formation.
 For the lucky ones, family or prior interests to sports can sometimes produce stronger behavioral influences and provide some type of personality retention from prior behavioral downloads.